SL(n)-Covariant $L_p$-Minkowski Valuations: Acknowledgements

 The identity and the reflection at the origin, both restricted to $\cK^n_o$, are also $\sln$-covariant $\Lp$-Minkowski valuations.
 Furthermore, the (symmetric) $\Lp$-moment body operator $\oMp \colon \cK^n \to \cK^n_o$ defined by

 for all $K \in \cK^n$, which encodes the $p$-th moment of the aforementioned mass distribution, is an $\sln$-covariant $\Lp$-Minkowski valuation.
-For the definitions of the variants $\oMpp$ and $\oMpm$ see \eqref{eq: def oMpp}.
-Ludwig \cite{Ludwig2005} also showed that the only nontrivial examples of continuous homogeneous $\sln$-covariant $\Lp$-Minkowski valuations on $\cK^n_o$ are the $\Lp$-moment body operators.
+For the definitions of the (asymmetric) $\Lp$-moment body operators $\oMpp$ and $\oMpm$ see \eqref{eq: def oMpp}.
+Ludwig \cite[Corollary after Theorem $1_p$]{Ludwig2005} also showed that the only nontrivial examples of continuous homogeneous $\sln$-covariant $\Lp$-Minkowski valuations on $\cK^n_o$ are combinations of the two (asymmetric) $\Lp$-moment body operators.
+Note that Ludwig uses the notation $M_p^{\tau} = (1+\tau) \oMpp \padd (1-\tau) \oMpm$ for $\tau \in [-1,1]$.
 Our first main theorem improves this classification by removing the homogeneity assumption.

 \begin{theorem*} Let $n \geq 3$.
 An operator $\oPhi \colon \cK^n_o \to \cK^n_o$ is a continuous $\sln$-covariant $\Lp$-Minkowski valuation, if and only if there exist constants $c_1, c_2, c_3, c_4 \geq 0$ such that